 - 1 cup spinach leaves Note 6

-- 1 tbsp soy sauce see note 7
+- 1 tablespoon soy sauce see note 7

 - 1 tbsp sesame oil see note 7

-- ½ tbsp sriracha sauce Note 8, plus for drizzling
+- ½ tablespoon sriracha sauce Note 8, plus for drizzling

 - Use a knife to finely slice the garlic, chorizo and shallots (keep separately on the chopping board) Note 9